-This post was inspired by a recent LinkedIn post by Dave Glick who was apparently the “Godfather of Tenets” at Amazon.
+This post was inspired by a LinkedIn post by Dave Glick who was apparently the “Godfather of Tenets” at Amazon.
 Much of the content of this post is from notes I took in a class on Tenets at Amazon.
 I’ve subsequently used it to teach others how to be excellent at writing and using Tenets.

 Tenets are a few, carefully articulated guiding principles for a program or business area.
 They act as a guide for the team, stakeholders, and senior leaders to align on a vision and decisions.
 Tenets simplify decision-making and help with being right more often; they can be used as tiebreakers when making tough judgment calls.
 Tenets are ultimately aligned with our company’s mission and core values.
 At the same time, tenets are specific to the program or the business area and aligned with its mission and vision.